-%/year.
-Within this period, a high portion of Austrian glaciers advanced (Fischer et al., 2013).
-261 The latest period, GI 2 to GI 3, showed a general glacier recession without significant 262 advances, resulting in an annual relative area loss of 1.2%/year for the area weighted period 263 length of 9.9 years.
-Therefore, overall annual relative area losses in the lastest period are 264 twice as large as for GI 1 to GI 2 and four times as large as GI LIA to GI 1.
-Excluding retreat 265 266 or advance periods for individual glaciers could show different annual area gain or loss rates.
-The numbers shown here represent the average annual area changes, without distinguishing 267 between advance or retreat periods.
-268
+latest period are twice as large as for GI 1 to GI 2 and 4 times as large as GI LIA to GI 1.
+Excluding retreat or advance periods for individual glaciers could show different annual area gain or loss rates.
+The numbers shown here represent the average annual area changes, without distinguishing between advance or retreat periods.

-270 4.3 Results for specific mountain ranges
+4.3 Results for specific mountain ranges

-The absolute areas recorded for specific mountain ranges are shown in Figure 9 and Table 2.
-271 Highest absolute glacier area decrease between GI 2 and GI 3 was observed in the Ötztaler 272 Alpen (-13.9 km, 24% of total area loss), the Venedigergruppe (-11.7 km, 20.9% of total 273 274 area loss), Stubaier Alpen (8.2 km, 4.5%) and Glocknergruppe (-8.17 km, 14.6% of total 275 area loss).
+The absolute areas recorded for specific mountain ranges are shown in Fig. 9 and Table 2.
+Highest absolute glacier area decrease between GI 2 and GI 3 was observed in the Ötztal Alps $(-13.9 \text{ km}^2, 24\% \text{ of total area loss})$, the Venediger Group $(-11.7 \text{ km}^2, 20.9 \% \text{ of total area loss})$, Stubai Alps $(8.2 \text{ km}^2, 10.2 \text{ km}^2)$ 4.5% of total area loss) and Glockner Group (-8.17 km^2) , 14.6% of total area loss).
 These mountain ranges contribute 74.2% of the total Austrian glacier area.
-Their contribution to the area loss is lower than their share of glacier area, but only 60.4% of the 276 area loss.
-The contribution of the Ötztaler Alpen, Silvretta, Zillertaler Alpen and Stubaier 277 Alpen to the total Austrian area loss decreased between the LIA and today, the contribution of 278 Glocknergruppe and Venedigergruppe increased by more than 4% of the total area loss for 279 each mountain range.
-The relative area loss since the LIA maximum differs between the 280 specific groups: Whereas only 11% of the LIA area is left in the Samnaun Gruppe, 51 to 45% 281 of the LIA area is still ice covered in Rätikon, Ötztaler Alpen, Venedigergruppe, Silvretta, 282 Glocknergruppe and Stubaier Alpen (Figure 10).
-283
+Their contribution to the area loss, while only 60.4%, is still lower than their share of glacier area.
+The contribution of the Otztal Alps, Silvretta, Zillertal Alps and Stubai Alps to the total Austrian area loss has decreased between the LIA and today; the contribution of the Glockner Group and Venediger Group has increased by more than 4% of the total area loss for each mountain range.
+The relative area loss since the LIA maximum differs between the specific groups: whereas only 11 % of the LIA area is left in the Samnaun Group, 51 to 45 % of the LIA area is still ice-covered in Rätikon, Ötztal Alps,